Najoj/programming-haskell/chapter-12/exercises.md

     -- Answer goes here
     ```

-4. There may be more than one way to make the prarameterised type into an applicative functior.
-For example, thi library `Control.Applicative` provides an alternative 'zippy' instance for lists, in which the function `pure` makesan infinite listof copies of its argument, and the operator `<*>` applies each argument function to the corresponding argument value at the same position.
+4. There may be more than one way to make the parameterised type into an applicative functor.
+For example, the library `Control.Applicative` provides an alternative 'zippy' instance for lists, in which the function `pure` makes an infinite list of copies of its argument, and the operator `<*>` applies each argument function to the corresponding argument value at the same position.
 Complete the following declarations that implement this idea:

     ```haskell
     newtype ZipList a = Z [a] deriving Show